scriptituk/xfade-easing/README.md

 ffmpeg -i first.mp4 -i second.mp4 -filter_complex_threads 1 -filter_complex_script script.txt output.mp4`
 ```

+## Custom FFmpeg variant

+### Building ffmpeg

+1. check the [FFmpeg Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide) for any prerequisites
+Xcode is required for macOS
+1. click [Download Source Code](https://ffmpeg.org/download.html) at ffmpeg.org
+1. extract the .xz archive using `tar -xJf ffmpeg-x.x.x.tar.xz` or use `xz`/`gunzip`/etc.
+1. patch libavfilter/vf_xfade.c – see [patch file](src/vf_xfade.patch) and [vf_xfade diff](src/vf_xfade-diff.html) – only 7 small changes
+or use [vf_xfade.c](src/vf_xfade.c) for libavfilter version 9 (June 7 2023)
+1. download [xfade-easing.h](src/xfade-easing.h) to directory libavfilter/
+1. create a 1-line configure script, e.g. from an existing install run `ffmpeg -hide_banner -buildconf > cfg` then prepend `./configure` and amend `--prefix` and make any other changes (drawtext requires `--enable-libfreetype --enable-libharfbuzz --enable-libfontconfig`)
+1. run`configure`, e.g. `source cfg`
+1. run `make`, it takes a while
+the fix for `ld: warning: text-based stub file are out of sync` warnings [is here](https://stackoverflow.com/questions/51314888/ld-warning-text-based-stub-file-are-out-of-sync-falling-back-to-library-file)
+1. if required run `make install` (or use ffmpeg in the root source directory)
+1. test using `ffmpeg -hide_banner --help filter=xfade`: there should be an `easing` option under `xfade AVOptions`

+For simplicity, xfade-easing functionality is implemented as static functions in the header file [xfade-easing.h](src/xfade-easing.h) and included into vf_xfade.c at an optimal place.
+As those functions have no external linkage and completely implement an interface that is only visible to the vf_xfade.c compilation unit, this approach is justified IMO, even if unusual, and obviates changing the Makefile.
+Implementation within header files is not uncommon for ffmpeg and very common in WebKit.

 ## Expressions

 Pre-generated easing and transition expressions are in the [expr/](expr) subdirectory for mix and match use.
-The [expression generator](#expression-generator-cli-script) can produce combined expressions in any syntax using expansion specifiers (like `printf`).
+The [CLI script](#cli-script) can produce combined expressions in any syntax using expansion specifiers (like `printf`).

 ### Inline, for -filter_complex

-This format is crammed into a single line stripped of whitespace.
+This format is condensed into a single line stripped of whitespace.

 *Example*: `elastic out` easing (leaves progress in `st(0)`)
 ```